How To Manage Your Discord Community as an Indie Game Dev

 Although you may still have an announcements channel in your Discord, you will also have general chat channels and must establish a more relaxed and personal approach to the tone of voice you use.

 It is important that in the early stages of your Discord, you are very active and interactive with your users.
 This will encourage more people to interact and keep your members engaged.
 However, as your community grows, the idea will be to make your Discord more of a self-sustaining being.
 Once your community has grown a lot you can start to entrust prolific posters with admin and moderator roles, and you can slowly take a step back from constant posting within Discord and start to focus on your discord community management from a strategic point of view as opposed to a hands-on, daily posting point of view.
 A lot of this will also correlate to the timeline of your game.

 Of course, whilst your game is still in its early stages, posting in your community management platforms will be very important, making sure your members are up to date with the latest news on your game, allowing your community to provide feedback when alpha or beta testing, and so on.
 Whereas once your game has hit full release, it will be less important to keep on banging the drum and instead think of ways to help your community sustain the level of engagement you have reached.

 Maintaining Your Discord Community

-By looking at your community management strategy through the 3 lenses of, setting up your platforms with the user experience at the forefront of your mind, growing your community and then encouraging engagement from your community, you can start to build out an effective and successful community management plan.
+By looking at your discord community management strategy through the 3 lenses of, setting up your platforms with the user experience at the forefront of your mind, growing your community and then encouraging engagement from your community, you can start to build out an effective and successful community management plan.
 By carrying out these practices you can harness the full capabilities of your community management platform as a tool to market and help to bring success to your game.

 Are you looking for a full community management strategy?
 Ask us a question down below to see how we can help!